 The TCG is a structured acyclic digraph, defined as $G = (V, E)$, where $V$ represents individual tasks and $E$ denotes dependencies, ensuring logical and conflict-free execution.
 Each task node $v \in V$ encapsulates attributes such as:

-\begin{itemize} \item Directive: A clear instruction, e.g., \textit{"enumerate services on port 80 of 192.168.X.X."} \item Operation Type: Specifies whether the task involves automated shell commands (e.g., \texttt{nmap}) or manual intervention. \item Prerequisites: Lists tasks that must be completed prior to execution, ensuring sequential integrity. \item Command: The tool-specific instruction generated by the \textit{Command Synthesizer}. \item Outcome: The execution result, capturing tool outputs or errors. \item Completion Status: Indicates whether the task is completed or pending. \item Success Status: Records whether the task was successful. \end{itemize}
+\begin{itemize} \item Directive: A clear instruction, such as \textit{"enumerate services on port 80 of 192.168.X.X."} \item Operation Type: Specifies whether the task involves automated shell commands, such as \texttt{nmap}, or manual intervention. \item Prerequisites: Lists tasks that must be completed prior to execution, ensuring sequential integrity. \item Command: The tool-specific instruction generated by the \textit{Command Synthesizer}. \item Outcome: The execution result, capturing tool outputs or errors. \item Completion Status: Indicates whether the task is completed or pending. \item Success Status: Records whether the task was successful. \end{itemize}

-The \textit{Task Orchestrator} generates the TCG in a JSON - compliant format, dynamically updating it based on execution outcomes.
-For instance, a task designed to perform user authentication by initiating an SSH connection attempt—targeting a specific service endpoint associated with remote shell access protocols—on port 22 of 192.168.X.X depends on the successful completion of a preceding port scanning task.
-Subsequent tasks, such as performing an exhaustive enumeration of writable directories for privilege escalation through misconfigured permissions or publicly writable paths — (\texttt{find / -writable 2>/dev/null}) or listing running processes (\texttt{ps aux}), are contingent on this authentication.
+The \textit{Task Orchestrator} generates the TCG in a JSON, which is compliant format, dynamically updating it based on execution outcomes.
+For instance, a task designed to perform user authentication by initiating an SSH connection attempt, targeting a specific service endpoint associated with remote shell access protocols, on port 22 of 192.168.X.X depends on the successful completion of a preceding port scanning task.
+Subsequent tasks, such as performing an exhaustive enumeration of writable directories for privilege escalation through misconfigured permissions or publicly writable paths (\texttt{find / -writable 2>/dev/null}) or listing running processes (\texttt{ps aux}), are contingent on this authentication.

 Figure~\ref{fig:tcg} illustrates a sample TCG, with a JSON task list on the left detailing directives, dependencies, and commands, and a dependency graph on the right showing task sequences with arrows indicating prerequisites.
 This formalism provides the structural foundation later used in Algorithm~\ref{alg:check-reflection} for iterative execution and feedback handling.